Alison Krauss facts for kids

 Labels |

-Alison Maria Krauss (born July 23, 1971) is an American bluegrass-country singer and fiddler.
+Alison Maria Krauss (born July 23, 1971) is an American bluegrass-country singer, fiddler and music producer.
 She entered the music industry at an early age, competing in local contests by the age of eight and recording for the first time at 14.
 She signed with Rounder Records in 1985 and released her first solo album in 1987.
 She was invited to join Union Station, releasing her first album with them as a group in 1989 and performing with them ever since.

 Krauss has released 14 albums, appeared on numerous soundtracks, and sparked a renewed interest in bluegrass music in the United States.
 Her soundtrack performances have led to further popularity, including the O Brother, Where Art Thou? soundtrack, and the Cold Mountain soundtrack, which led to her performance at the 2004 Academy Awards.
 Platinum-selling Raising Sand (2007) was the first of her two collaborations with English rock singer Robert Plant.